Saving the night

 I have a nice and meaningful job, so why should I advertise and either spend a lot of money end energy, or get more clients than I can handle?
 I already made the choice that play shoud remain play, which limits my clientele to friends, co-enterpreneurs who may wish to include whatever I come up with, and businesses with specific questions on human performance and behaviour.

 The want or need question is the most tricky among these five questions.

 'Want' and 'need' are no friends.
 What you need is the start of a deliberation process, while what you want, is usually the result, your interpretation on the basis of your facts and interpretations.
 Now here is an interesting thought.
 When 'want' and 'need' are really the same, or pretty much, you know where you are going, what you need, and when.
 However, if the needs are unclear, you may investigate how your belief system limits your options.
 In that case, go for a walk, do yoga, meditate, or enter into your play mode.

 Do I make the change?
 No, I do not, but you do.
+Let me encourage you to make the change for yourself, your loved ones, your environment.
 You save the day.
 Just let me save the night.